Our Farming Practices

 Domestic turkeys freely wandering through our woods

 First, we'll insert a disclaimer.
-We have many friends and neighbors who practice conventional farming.
+We have known many friends and neighbors who practice conventional farming.
 We respect them, we get along with them, and we don't think they're evil.
 They do the best they can to produce their crops, be they animal or plant.
 They take care of their land as best they can and they care for their animals.
 We just have a different understanding and practice.

 We practice Sustainable Agriculture, not perfectly, but we're working at it.
 Sustainable does not equal organic.
 There are some shared attributes, but there are many "Organic Farms" that are single crop producers, which is not sustainable farming.
 However, there are also many organic farms that are truly sustainable.